Where to Dine Outdoors in San Diego Right Now

 $$$$

-With its sweeping vistas of La Jolla Cove from the deck, Brockton Villa is perfect when you have visitors who want to brunch with an ocean view.
-Do not pass on the award-winning Coast Toast, a fluffy, souffle-like French toast with lovely orange zest notes, now available in Bananas Foster and S’mores renditions.
-Other offerings include warmly spiced Cinnamon Roll Pancakes and the Buenos Dias Breakfast Burrito, a yummy concoction with carne asada, cheddar-steamed scrambled eggs, brown rice, and guacamole, all wrapped in a warm flour tortilla.
+Sweeping vistas of La Jolla Cove make Brockton Villa the perfect place for brunch with an ocean view.
+Do not pass on the award-winning Coast Toast, a fluffy, souffle-like French toast with lovely orange zest notes, also available in Bananas Foster and S’mores renditions.
+Other offerings include warmly spiced Cinnamon Roll Pancakes and the Buenos Dias Breakfast Burrito, a yummy concoction with carne asada, cheddar, steamed scrambled eggs, brown rice, and guacamole, all wrapped in a warm flour tortilla.
 Non-breakfast plates include tacos with a quartet of filling options, Cioppino, and satisfying sandwiches.

 Available for Reservations